gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+24.04.2011
+- fixed bugs in recent UE3 SkeletalMesh code (GOW3 beta support fixed)

+21.04.2011
+- implemented Mortal Kombat (2011) support; animations are not supported, PS3 SkeletalMesh
+  is not supported
+- implemented Borderlands animation support

+12.04.2011
+- fixed crash in exporter when exported object has unicode name

 08.04.2011
 - win32 version has upgraded to use SDL 1.3 and got some improvements:
   - Alt+Enter will toggle fullscreen mode